degatedev/protocols/packages/loopring_v3/DESIGN.md

 Signatures data is stored in an opaque `bytes` field, the type of the signature is stored in the last byte.

-It is also possible to directly approve a transaction by having the account owner or his agent call the `approveTransaction` smart contract function on the exchange contract.

 # Forced Request Handling

 Currently, only withdrawals have the option to force the operator to include the request in a block.